spanichella/ARIES-story-teller/README.md

 ### 4.2 User Stories Dataset <a name="section4.2"></a>
-The user story dataset was created using a [collection of 22 datasets](https://data.mendeley.com/datasets/7zbk8zsd8y/1) of 50+ requirements each - expressed as user stories - and combining them with randomly selected `NULL` lines from the existing dataset in the original study.
+The user story dataset was created using a [collection of datasets](https://data.mendeley.com/datasets/7zbk8zsd8y/1) of 50+ requirements each - expressed as user stories - and combining them with randomly selected `NULL` lines from the existing dataset in the original study.
+We used the datasets with names containing 02-04, 08 and 10-14.

 #### Dataset Information
 - The dataset can be found in the corresponding dataset folder as [truth_set_combined-ReqSpec.txt](./datasets/combined/truth_set_combined-ReqSpec.txt)